 - Parmesan cheese — Shaving your own Parmesan cheese is my go-to!
 The pre-shredded cheese tends to have preservatives to keep the cheese from clumping so I prefer to grate it myself.
 Grating the parmesan has a fresher, creamier taste.

-How to Make Roasted Brussels Sprouts:
+How to Make Roasted Brussel Sprouts:

 - Add the sprouts to a bowl and season them with extra virgin olive oil, garlic, lemon juice, salt, and pepper.